 3,500 Acres represents 25% of the acreage that is sited east of Rt.
 87 - this land will soon go from residential and agricultural to industrial.
 Can we afford to lose our Community?

 This map represents multiple projects proposed for Coxsackie and Greene County.
 Project borders are subject to change as developers make adjustments.
-Developers are planning to consume a proposed 3,500 acres of residential and agricultural land in the town and village of Coxsackie and Athens, NY.
+Developers are planning to consume over 3,000 acres of residential and agricultural land in the town and village of Coxsackie and Athens, NY.

 The total megawatts for these proposed projects represents the largest solar development in a residential area for upstate NY and quite possibly the Northeast.